WarrenWeckesser/ufunclab/README.md

 * A `gufunc` that simultaneously computes the minimum and maximum of a NumPy array.
 (The ufunc signature is '(i)->(2)'.)

-  Only the standard integer and floating point types are implemented;
-  the function will not accept complex arrays, nor arrays with the data types `datetime64`, `timedelta64` or `object`.
+  The function handles the standard integer and floating point types, and object arrays.
+The function will not accept complex arrays, nor arrays with the data types `datetime64` or `timedelta64`.
 Also, the function does not implement any special handling of `nan`, so the behavior of this function with arrays containing `nan` is *undefined*.

   For an input with more than one dimension, `minmax` is applied to the last axis.
 For example, if `a` has shape (L, M, N), then `minmax(a)` has